 Joe Hill's newest short story collection, Full Throttle, is as eclectic and fast-paced as 20th Century Ghosts.
 I think that 20th Century Ghosts was among my favorite books that I read last year.
 That book is chilling and thought-provoking at the same time.

 This collection has some great high-points, but there are also some stories that left me wanting a little more.
 Hill proves that he is a writer who thinks about process every bit as much as his father, Stephen King, as he provides both an introduction to the collection and notes to each of the stories.
 In some ways I liked reading about Hill's relationship with reading and writing and the way that he thinks about process even more than some of the stories.
 It is clear that he knows his influences and is a very conscientious artist.
-The clarity that he brings to these explanatory notes borders on some of the best writing advice that I gleaned from King's On Writing
+The clarity that he brings to these explanatory notes borders on some of the best writing advice that I gleaned from King's On Writing.

 Rather than bumping through each of the stories, I am just going to hit upon a few that I liked the most and/or struck me in some way.